nolanbconaway/hip.hop.data/readme.md

 - **Ratio bar plot**: show the tag frequency / city population ratio for the top N cities.
 - **Ratio-by-year scatter**: show city popularity as a function of year.
 - **Possible missed location-based tags**.
 This is a data cleaning problem.
 For example, "bay.area" is a very popular tag, but is not in the list of cities.
+- **Decade-tags vs release years**.
+I noticed that "2010s" is the most popular tag, and "1980s" is also one of the most popular tags.
+How do these tags relate to the actual number of releases in each year?
+- **plotly fixes**: get rid of the hover toolbar.